Suspense and Surprise in European Football: Simulated Matches

 \section{Simulated Matches}

 To investigate how suspense and surprise are influenced by team strengths, we simulate matches between teams with varying scoring rates.
-We consider 1,326 unique scoring rate combinations, covering all pairings of \( \lambda_H \) and \( \lambda_A \) ranging from 0 and 5 in increments of 0.1.\footnote{Since football is a low-scoring sport, with an average scoring rate of approximately 1.5 goals per team per match \citep[e.g.,][]{Baker2018, Scarf2022}, a scoring rate of 5 represents an exceptionally high value.} For each pairing, we simulate 10,000 matches, resulting in a total of 13,260,000 hypothetical matches.
-The simulations assume no red cards and use historical minute-by-minute empirical goal distributions from the English Premier League to determine the minute-by-minute scoring rates.\footnote{The empirical goal distributions across the top 5 European leagues are similar, and we do not expect that selecting the empirical goal distribution of another top 5 league would significantly affect our results.} Subsequently, we calculate the suspense and surprise values for each simulated match, following the methodology outlined in Section \ref{sec:generalsetup}.
+We consider 1,326 unique scoring rate combinations, covering all pairings of \( \lambda_H \) and \( \lambda_A \) ranging from 0 and 5 in increments of 0.1.
+Since football is a low-scoring sport, with a mean scoring rate of approximately 1.5 goals per team per match \citep[e.g.,][]{Baker2018, Scarf2022}, a scoring rate of 5 represents a really high value.